SPARSEFIT: Few-shot Prompting with Sparse Fine-tuning for Jointly Generating Predictions and Natural Language Explanations: Experiments

 To evaluate \ours, we compute the task accuracy and the quality of the generated NLEs.
 Given that there are 62 possible configurations (single layers plus pairs of layers), for space reasons, the following shows the best configurations based on the model's generalization properties.
 The results for all configurations are shown in \cref{ap:sparse_full_results}.

 \paragraph{Task Performance}

 We present in \cref{tab:sparse_summary_all} the accuracy performance for selected \ours settings for \texttt{T5-large}.
-As can be observed in \cref{tab:sparse_summary_all}, some \ours configurations with very few fine-tuned parameters can produce significantly better results than the baseline~(\ie full fine-tuning).
-For instance, fine-tuning the normalization layer ($0.02\%$ of the model's parameters) achieves better task performance than the baseline for two out of four datasets (e-SNLI and ECQA).
+As can be observed in \cref{tab:sparse_summary_all}, some \ours configurations with very few fine-tuned parameters can produce significantly better results than the baseline~(\ie, full fine-tuning).
+For instance, fine-tuning the \emph{Normalization Layer}~(\emph{LayerNorm})~($0.02\%$ of the model's parameters) achieves better task performance than the baseline for two out of four datasets (e-SNLI and ECQA).
 Furthermore, we consistently see that if two \ours configurations achieve good generalization results, combining them by jointly fine-tuning both components produces significantly better results than each configuration in isolation.
-Furthermore, we show in \cref{fig:all_t5large_accuracy} the spread of the task performance for \ours configurations.
-For all the box plots, the $x$-axis shows the different \ours configurations, with the percentage of fine-tuned parameters between brackets.
-Notice that we evaluated \ours on \texttt{T5-base}, \texttt{T5-large} and \texttt{T5-3b}, but~\cref{tab:sparse_summary_all} and \cref{fig:all_t5large_accuracy} only include the results for \texttt{T5-large}.
-We include in \cref{ap:sparse_full_results} the task performance for all model sizes.
-We found that the task accuracy is consistently higher for the largest LMs for all datasets, but the gap between \texttt{T5-large} and \texttt{T5-3b} is small ($<7\%$) compared with the increase in trainable parameters.
+We show in \cref{fig:all_t5large_accuracy} the spread of the task performance for \ours configurations.
+Results for \texttt{T5-base} and \texttt{T5-3b} are shown in \cref{ap:sparse_full_results}.
+We found that the task accuracy is consistently higher for the largest LMs for all datasets, but the gap between \texttt{T5-large} and \texttt{T5-3b} is small ($<$7\%) compared with the increase in trainable parameters (${\sim}$5x).

 \paragraph{NLE Quality}